 In fact, more than 18,000 Americans die every year in accidents that happen in the home, and a burglary occurs every 23 seconds.
 Those are intimidating statistics, but these 30 life-saving products will keep you and your home safe, allowing you to rest easy.

 A Smartphone-Compatible Security Camera

-When it comes to home security cameras, the Arlo Pro 2 Security Camera is reliable across the board.
+When it comes to home security cameras, the Arlo Pro 2 is reliable across the board.
 The video is crisp and clear, you can live stream from anywhere using your device and it has some serious night vision capabilities.
 More importantly, the camera has built-in motion sensors, so it starts working as soon as it detects movement.

 The favorite feature, however, is the built-in mic and speaker.
 Notice someone in your living room who shouldn't be there?
 Ask them what they're doing in your house from the safety of your car or office — and let them know you're calling the cops.
 At more than $300, it's a bit pricey but totally worth it.